Building a Bridge from the Toddler to the Preschool Programs

 Meal Times: Enjoying nutritious and tasty meals while developing life-long healthy eating habits.
 Our wide variety of quality meals are all made on-site.

-Rest Time: Napping and other quiet activities, table toys, puzzles and books.
+Rest Time: Napping and quiet activities, puzzles and books.

 Personal Care: Learning to clean up after themselves and take care of personal needs such as hand washing, toileting, and other forms of hygiene.

-Guidance and Discipline: Helping children to communicate their needs and desires appropriately.
+Guidance Regulate and Manage Emotions To: Helping children to communicate their needs and desires appropriately.
 Redirecting children into constructive play, helping them to succeed and build self-esteem.
 Creating an optimal environment for learning to interact positively with others.